Pierre-Lannoy/wp-decalog/README.md

 * to external alerting services, like Pushover or Slack;
 * to local or network storage (with file rotation);

-Based on the amazing [Monolog](https://github.com/Seldaek/monolog) logger , DecaLog is a free and open source plugin for WordPress.
+Based on the amazing [Monolog](https://github.com/Seldaek/monolog) logger, DecaLog is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.

 ## Installation